JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_hspectrum(signal; pad=0)
 ```

-Calculates amplitudes, powers and phases of the `signal` using Hilbert transform.
+Calculate amplitudes, powers and phases of the `signal` using Hilbert transform.

 **Arguments**